How to report a company to trading standards

 Once you have gathered all the necessary information and confirmed the company’s registration, you can proceed to file a formal complaint.
 One of the most common ways to do this is by writing a formal complaint letter.
 State your problem clearly and concisely, providing all the relevant details and supporting evidence.
 Also, include any steps you have taken to resolve the issue so far.

-See also How to block acrylic yarn
+See also How to load a trailer

 Step 5: Send the complaint letter